RecallGraph/RecallGraph/README.md

 Snapshots, when available, are used on a best-effort basis to minimize the number of diff calculations required to perform a rewind/fast-forward.

-**The process described above makes the implicit assumption that all mutation methods for a node were invoked through _evstore_'s API, allowing it to record all changes, and no direct manipulation happened**.
+**The process described above makes the implicit assumption that all mutation methods for a node were invoked through CivicGraph's API, allowing it to record all changes, and no direct manipulation happened**.
 But what if somehow, a node underwent a few direct mutations via other means (AQL/Core REST API/Client)?

-Well, all is not lost in this case, since _evstore_, like Git, supports a **commit** operation that lets you explicitly add an event record post hoc.
+Well, all is not lost in this case, since CivicGraph, like Git, supports a **commit** operation that lets you explicitly add an event record post hoc.
 Obviously, this would create only a single diff from the last known state to the current state, and any intermediate mutations would collapse into that diff.
 Unfortunately, there is no way around this.

-_evstore_ manages all its bookkeeping in a set of service-managed collections, and does not write anything to user-defined collections, other than the specific node records that the user explicitly asked to save.
+CivicGraph manages all its bookkeeping in a set of service-managed collections, and does not write anything to user-defined collections, other than the specific node records that the user explicitly asked to save.
 This means that the user gets a clean view of their own collections/data, not polluted by any service metadata (just like Git's working tree).
 They can query this data as though the service is not even there!

 ## Salient API Features

-Detailed API docs are available in the [project's wiki](https://github.com/adityamukho/evstore/wiki/API).
+Detailed API docs are available in the [project's wiki](https://github.com/adityamukho/civicgraph/wiki/API).
 Additionally, contextual documentation is embedded in the built-in Swagger console.

 ### Document